Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

-# Setting Up the Google Cloud Project on the Google Cloud Console
+# Setting Up a Google Cloud Project on Google Cloud Console
 This documentation provides a step-by-step guide to setting up a Google Cloud Project on the Google Cloud Console, integrating Cloud SQL, and deploying Docker containers to Cloud Run.

 ## Prerequisites